tarantool/ansible-cartridge/README.md

 Instances and replicasets are identified by names, so you must use unique names to aviod collisions.

+### Application

+You can specify path to rpm package to be installed using `cartridge_package_path`.
+In this case `cartridge_app_name` will be rewrited by package name from rpm info.

+But if you don't specify rpm package path (for example, you have already installed rpm, and now you just want to start instances or configure replicasets), you should specify `cartridge_app_name`.

-### Instances configuration
+### Instances

 Each instance of application is started as `<app_name>@<instance_name>` systemd service.

 It can be configured using the `cartridge_instances` variable.
 This variable describes all instances that should be deployed on the host.

-`cartridge_instances` is a list of dicts, each dict should have field `name`.
-Other parameters can specify [cluster-specific](https://www.tarantool.io/en/rocks/cartridge/1.0/modules/cartridge.argparse/#cluster-opts) parameters or some application-specific parameters (can be parsed in application using the [`cartridge.argparse`](https://www.tarantool.io/en/rocks/cartridge/1.0/modules/cartridge.argparse) module).
+`cartridge_instances` is a list of dicts that contains  [cluster-specific](https://www.tarantool.io/en/rocks/cartridge/1.0/modules/cartridge.argparse/#cluster-opts) parameters or some application-specific parameters (can be parsed in application using the [`cartridge.argparse`](https://www.tarantool.io/en/rocks/cartridge/1.0/modules/cartridge.argparse) module).

+**Required instance parameters**: `name`, `advertise_uri`, `http_port`.

 **Note:** It's recommended to specify both host and port for the `advertise_uri` parameter.
 If your deploy host has more than one non-local IP address, advertise host will be set to `localhost`.

-**Note:** Instance would be started **only** if instance with the same names is not started yet on this host.
+**Note:** If instance with the same name is already started on the host, it will be restarted with new configuration.

-### Replicasets configuration
+### Replicasets

 Cluster topology can be configured using `cartridge_replicasets` variable (must be placed in `all` group).